-Dog park ceremony honors former city manager; critics had asked for input
+Dog park ceremony honors former city manager; critics had asked for input in the decision

 Recognition of Palm Springs’ longtime city manager went to the dogs Tuesday — literally — as elected officials past and present helped dedicate the city’s dog park to David Ready.